MiracleUFO/MiracleUFO/README.md

 ## Heyyy...
 I'm Miracle 👋

+The 'real real': I'm human and I build stuff.

-I'm a Fullstack Software Development Engineer (SDE) who loves to create web-based, innovative solutions to _people problems_.
+The 'professional bio': I'm a Fullstack SDE (Software Development Engineer) who loves to create web-based, innovative solutions to _people problems_.
 My toolkit consists mostly of MERN, and it would seem that I'm prone to committing several styling tweaks one after the other.
+PS: I do mobile too but _shh.._ don't tell anyone.

 - 🔭 I’m currently working on react-g-translator and some other cool stuff.
 - 🌱 I’m currently learning to optimize Javascript speed i.e. increase runtime and development speed, webGL, and to use new DevOps tools.